lconnolly/whispersystems.org/_posts/2014-01-07-roosters-and-a-mountain-of-design.md

 ---
-title: "Blog >> Roosters and a mountain of design"
+title: "Roosters and a mountain of design"
 layout: post
 ---